***** Stone age pillow and pestle, Orkney (former title: Stone age maul, Orkney)

 What made me immediately recognize the stone, lying between the last stones to be put back in the new wall, as an artifact, were its symmetry and the neat circular indentations in the side of the stone, which right-away reminded me of the stone cubes found at the excavations at the Ness of Brodgar a year or two ago of which one (the biggest) had exactly the same kind of indentations on several of its 6 sides and the same smooth roundness; circular indentations were also obvious in another cube found at that time ( see photos below).
 This present stone-age artifact is much bigger and heavier though, but its likeness proves for me it is from the Stone Age since there is no doubt about the cubes from the Ness being Stone Age artifacts.
 It is unique because nothing like it can be found on the pictures of mauls or pestles on the Internet.

-An archaeologist in Orkney told me, it was nothing special, whereas my old friend Michael Gibbons, wellknown archaeologist in Ireland, was delighted when I showed it to him, he couldn’t stop saying how ‘lovely’ it was and offered me a 3/4 stone-age mortar to swap.
+An archaeologist in Orkney told me, it was nothing special, whereas my old friend Michael Gibbons, well known archaeologist in Ireland, was delighted when I showed it to him; he couldn’t stop saying how ‘lovely’ it was and offered me a 3/4 stone-age mortar to swap.
 The kind of mortar that would have been suitable for this kind of pestle!
 I declined.
 Another archaeologist said I should be careful it not be stolen by some archaeologist!
 Well, that must be special then.

 Dimensions The ‘pestle’ is length-wise two sided symmetrical and measures approximately, 10-11cm thick, 13.5 cm wide and 17.5 cm long, it weighs about 4700 grams or 10.5 pounds.
-It is made of grey and pink spotted stone, which is most likely local granite.
+It is made of grey and pink spotted stone, which is most likely local pink granite.

-The pestle/maul seen from the side (above)
+The pillow/pestle/maul seen from the side (above)

 And from the top down, below